Supreme Court: Compensation Can Exceed Claimed Amount If Just And Reasonable

 The case involved an appeal for higher compensation by the appellant, who had sustained a traumatic brain injury in a 2014 motor vehicle accident.
 The appellant, a Branch Manager at Padma Infrastructure Private Limited, was initially awarded ₹20,60,385 by the Claims Tribunal for loss of future income (₹15,59,232), medical expenses (₹3,51,153), mental suffering (₹50,000), and future medical expenses (₹1,00,000).
 The Tribunal recognized that the appellant had suffered 60% physical disability.

-Both the appellant and the insurance company appealed the Tribunal’s decision in the High Court, which increased the compensation to ₹30,99,873.
-The High Court concluded that the appellant’s 60% neurological disability translated to a 100% functional disability, as it effectively ended his ability to work.
+Both the appellant and the insurance company appealed the Tribunal’s decision in the High Court.
+This led to an increase in compensation to ₹30,99,873.
+The High Court concluded that the appellant’s 60% neurological disability translated to a 100% functional disability.

 Supreme Court’s Decision:

-The appellant contested that the Tribunal and the High Court had underestimated his income, which they calculated at ₹1,62,420 per annum from his 2010-11 income tax returns.
+The appellant contested that the Tribunal and the High Court had underestimated his income.
+They had calculated at ₹1,62,420 per annum from his 2010-11 income tax returns.
 However, the appellant argued that his income had risen to ₹22,000 per month (₹2,64,000 per annum) before the accident in 2014.
 The Supreme Court agreed, ruling that his compensation should have been based on the higher income from the year just before the accident.

-The Court found that both lower courts had overlooked the two-year gap between the income tax returns used for calculation and the accident date, which showed a rising income trend.
+The Court found that both lower courts had overlooked the two-year gap between the income tax returns.
+They used it for calculation, noting the accident date, which showed a rising income trend.
 The Court reasoned that the appellant, likely having left his business for a managerial job, was earning more at the time of the accident.
-It determined that an annual income of ₹2,00,000 should be used for calculating compensation, adjusting the monthly income to ₹16,666.
+The committee determined that they should use an annual income of ₹2,00,000 to calculate compensation, adjusting the monthly income to ₹16,666.

-The Court further enhanced the compensation by considering future prospects, as outlined in the 2017 ruling in National Insurance Company Limited v.
+The Court further enhanced the compensation by considering future prospects.
+This is outlined in the 2017 ruling in National Insurance Company Limited v.
 Pranay Sethi.
 It awarded the appellant an additional 40% for future income prospects, alongside an increased award for medical expenses.
-Noting that the appellant, now mentally disabled, was primarily cared for by his 60-year-old mother, the Court added ₹1,00,000 for future attendant charges.
+The report notes that the appellant now has a mental disability.
+The Court added ₹1,00,000 for future attendant charges, noting that his 60-year-old mother primarily cared for him.

 Additionally, the Court awarded ₹1,00,000 for loss of marriage prospects and increased the amount for mental agony to ₹1,00,000.
-The total compensation was thus significantly enhanced across various categories.
+Thus, the authorities significantly enhanced the total compensation across various categories

 Facebook